Philip II of Spain: Domestic policy

 After living in the Netherlands in the early years of his reign, Philip II decided to return to Castile.
 Although sometimes described as an absolute monarch, Philip faced many constitutional constraints on his authority, influenced by the growing strength of the bureaucracy.
-The Spanish Empire was not a single monarchy with one legal system but a federation of separate realms, each jealously guarding its own rights against those of the House of Habsburg.
+The Spanish Empire was not a single monarchy with one legal system but a personal union of separate realms, each jealously guarding its own rights against those of the House of Habsburg.
 In practice, Philip often found his authority overruled by local assemblies and his word less effective than that of local lords.

 Philip carried several titles as heir to the Spanish kingdoms and empire, including Prince of Asturias.
-The newest constituent kingdom in the empire was Navarre, a realm invaded by Ferdinand II of Aragon mainly with Castilian troops (1512), and annexed to Castile with an ambiguous status (1513).
-War across Navarre continued until 1528 (Treaties of Madrid and Cambrai).
+The newest constituent kingdom in the empire was Upper Navarre, a realm invaded by Ferdinand II of Aragon mainly with Castilian troops (1512), and annexed to Castile with an ambiguous status (1513).
+War across Navarre continued until the 1528 (Treaties of Madrid and Cambrai).
 Charles V proposed to end hostilities with King Henry II of Navarre—the legitimate monarch of Navarre—by marrying his son Philip to the heiress of Navarre, Jeanne III of Navarre.
-The marriage would provide a dynastic solution to instability in Navarre, making him king of all Navarre and a prince of independent Béarn, as well as lord of a large part of southern France.
+The marriage would provide a dynastic solution to instability in Navarre, making him king of all Navarre (Upper and Lower) and a prince of the independent Béarn, as well as lord of part of southwestern France.
 However, the French nobility under Francis I opposed the arrangement and successfully ended the prospects of marriage between the heirs of Habsburg and Albret in 1541.

 In his will, Charles stated his doubts over Navarre and recommended that his son give the kingdom back.
 Both King Charles and his son Philip II failed to abide by the elective (contractual) nature of the Crown of Navarre and took the kingdom for granted.
 This sparked mounting tension not only with King Henry II and Queen Jeanne III of Navarre but also with the Parliament of the Spanish Navarre (Cortes, The Three States) and the Diputación for breach of the realm specific laws (fueros)—violation of the pactum subjection is as ratified by Ferdinand.
 Tensions in Navarre came to a head in 1592 after several years of disagreements over the agenda of the intended parliamentary session.